thalper/March-Madness/README.md

 This week, we completed getting a package fully working for our project, and submitting the deliverable.
 We then created our documentation.
 I helped in created the user manual that works around the package, and created the deliverable we chose to submit.
 We have also been keeping a close eye on basketball results and how they impact our brackets.
 Due to various upsets, we currently have 4 brackets in the 90th percentile, but hope for that to go up.

+Progress Report (Week of 03/28/22)

+Tycho Halpern

+This week I fixed our packaging.
+We were having issues with importing the data and using it in our functions.
+I updated our filepaths from strings to use importlib_resources and generate filepaths.
+Next I wrote a sample script so users would know how to use our package, and Rylee added it to the updated user manual.
+Finally, I created the software bill of materials using cyclonedx.

 # References